noironetworks/cko/README.md

 ### 3.1 Control Cluster

 #### 3.1.1 Prequisites
-* A functional Kubernetes cluster with reachability to the ACI Fabric.
+* A functional Kubernetes cluster with reachability to the ACI Fabric that will serve as the Control Cluster.
 (A single node cluster is adequate.)
 * kubectl
 * Helm